-The Abbasids were an Arabic dynasty who ruled over most of the Islamic empire (save some western parts) from 750 to 1258 CE.
-They assumed the caliphal title after ousting the ruling Umayyad Dynasty, hence serving as the second of the Islamic Caliphates (632-1924 CE, intermittently).
-Initially spanning over a vast stretch of territory, the Abbasids started losing their prestige and lands by the close of the 9th century CE.
+The Abbasids were an Arabic dynasty that initially ruled over most of the Islamic empire (save some western parts) after assuming the caliphate in 750 CE, later on, their empire fragmented, however, they retained spiritual supremacy as caliphs until 1258 CE.
+They assumed the caliphal title after ousting the ruling Umayyad Dynasty, hence serving as the second dynasty to serves as a Caliphate (632-1924 CE, intermittently).

 By the time of the Crusades (1195-1291 CE), they were a mere shadow of their former past.
 In 1258 CE, their rule came to an end after the Mongols destroyed Baghdad.
 A series of “shadow caliphs” continued under the suzerainty of the Mamluk Sultanate of Egypt (1250-1517 CE).
 In 1517 CE, with the conquest of the Mamluk Sultanate by Sultan Selim I of the Ottoman Sultanate (1299-1924 CE), the title was officially transferred to the Turks, although they had been claiming it long before that time.
 With the Abbasids died the era of Arab supremacy over Islam.